Newsome High School (Florida): Chorus

 In 2009, the Newsome Chorus captured the Grand Champion Trophy at the Fiesta-Val national competition.
 In 2016 the chorus performed for the archbishop at Kilkenny Castle, Ireland.

 Marching Band

 The Newsome Wolf Pack Marching Band has a history of competitive success.
 In 2015, the Marching Band's performance of their show "Flight: If Only I Could" won first place at the Bands of America Newark regional at the University of Delaware.
 They were selected and performed in the 2016 Macy's Thanksgiving Day Parade, the only school in Florida to receive an invitation that year.

 In 2024, during their first marching season under director John Owen Davis II, the Wolfpack Marching Band had a regular season clean sweep, being named grand champions earning the top spot at each competition they attended.
-They also continued the Newsome Band Program’s longstanding pursuit of excellence by earning a Straight Superior rating at the annual Florida Bandmasters Association Marching Music Performance Assessment.
+Newsome Band Program also earned a Straight Superior rating at the annual Florida Bandmasters Association Marching Music Performance Assessment.